wp-plugins/youtube-master/readme.txt

 If you have an Youtube Channel, we also added an optional Youtube Subscribe Channel button under the video player that will make your channel grow exponentially.

+Both the widget and the shortcode framework are fully mobile devices responsive, a must for any professional website.

 **Pimp your wordpress website professionally with youtube videos**

 IMPORTANT: Errors and conflicts free.
 NO JAVASCRIPT or AJAX

 **LITE Version Contains:**

+* Display, Hide or Change any Widget Title
+* Youtube Master Buttons Widget (Display or hide Youtube Subscribe Button.
+Default with Bubble Count and Full with Bubble Count and Youtube User Avatar)

+**ADVANCED Version Contains:**

-* Display or hide Widget Title
+* Display, Hide or Change any Widget Title
+* Fully Mobile Responsive
-* Display or hide Youtube Subscribe Button.
+* Youtube Master Buttons Widget.
+Display or hide Youtube Subscribe Button.
 Default with Bubble Count and Full with Bubble Count and Youtube User Avatar.

-**ADVANCED Version Contains:**

-* Display or hide Widget Title
+Works great when published under the other player youtube widgets.
+* Youtube Master Responsive Video Widget.
+Designed for single youtube videos fast page load times.
+Fully mobile responsive.
+* Youtube Master Responsive Playlist Widget.
+Specially designed for fast page load times of youtube playlists.
+Fully mobile responsive.
 * Display or hide Youtube Subscribe Button.
 Default with Bubble Count and Full with Bubble Count and Youtube User Avatar.
 * Display or hide Youtube Video Player (Single Youtube Videos or Playlists)
-* Shortcode Framework v2.
-Publish widget inside pages and posts
+* Shortcode Framework v3.
+Universal Shortcode for all pages and posts and Individual Shortcode for each page or post
+* Shortcodes allow you to professionally display youtube videos or playlists inside your wordpress pages and posts
 * [Advanced Version Link](http://wordpress.techgasp.com/youtube-master/)

 **ONLINE DEMO**

-* Right of the page, sidebar widget
+* Right of the page, sidebar widgets
 * Inside the post, with shortcode framework v2
 * [Demo Link](http://wordpress.techgasp.com/youtube-master/)